eviefp/purescript-halogen-example/README.md

 ```

 What this basically says is that whenever you use `navigate` within a HalogenM context, we will
-the DSL to the inner-monad `m`, which means we'll need to have an instance ourselves.
+lift the DSL to the inner-monad `m`, which means we'll need to have an instance ourselves.

 ## Our application's Functor
 Before we get our monad, we'll start by defining a Functor.
 This functor needs to encode whatever